 Once your cat is using the box normally again, increase the pine portion in small steps every few days instead of jumping straight to 100%.

-Affiliate Disclosure: Fine Pine Cat Litter is affiliated with Purrify.
+Affiliate Disclosure: Fine Pine Cat Litter may earn from some product links referenced on this page.
 We may earn commissions from purchases made through links on this page.
 See our full disclosure for details.

 Health, behavior, and safety claims are checked against veterinary, academic, or standards-based sources.
 See our editorial policy for more information on our sourcing standards.